djdarcy/discord-cleanup/readme.md

 # Discord Cleanup

-**Discord Cleanup** is a versatile bot designed to help manage message spam in Discord channels.
+**Discord Cleanup** is a purpose-specific bot designed to help manage message spam in Discord channels.
 It provides simple commands to delete multiple messages at once, making it easy to keep your channels organized and clutter-free.

 ## Features